 If you joined No-Code MVP with an idea of your own, you can work through this assignment and the rest of the course using that idea.
 If you don't have something to work with yet, we're going to work with my idea for an online service I call "Homeworth Direct".
 You can view it in the next part of this chapter.

-Learn the mindset, process and tools to rapidly turn your startup idea into a first product you can test with potential customers.
-All without writing a single line of code.
+Learn the mindset, process and tools to rapidly turn your idea into a first product you can test with real customers, all without knowing or learning how to code.